© 2021, Christian Cassidy. Updated 2026.

 The

-prizes for Winnipeg's big horse shows and various horse racing events.
+prizes for Winnipeg's big horse shows and at various horse racing events.

-That thriving business came to a sudden halt on December 13, 1906 when the building suffered a major fire.
+The thriving business came to a sudden halt in December 1906, when the building suffered a major fire.

 December 14, 1906, Winnipeg Free Press